pixel - Fotolia

 SASE envisions optimal network performance for all applications, while integrating security controls closer to the user.
 It replaces the secure perimeter with integrated security across the network.
 Endpoints connect to cloud-based SASE analysis instances, which provide the security services, then forward permitted and safe network traffic to their intended destination.
 The cloud-based location makes it convenient to forward traffic to cloud and SaaS applications.
 Optimum routing and quality of service (QoS) are used to route traffic to applications that reside in the corporate data center.

 Clearly, SASE introduces some innovation around network edge security.
 So, let's delve deeper into five key SASE benefits.

 Applications can be in a corporate data center, be in a private or public cloud, or be a SaaS offering.
 Centralized network connectivity and security are not optimal for this widespread distribution of applications.
 SASE's distributed architecture makes it easy to perform the security functions near the end user, while simplifying connectivity to the applications.

 Central management of security policies streamlines both the networking and security aspects of remote workers, regardless of their location.
 In essence, the network perimeter is where the endpoint exists, even if it's on a network not controlled by the organization's staff.
 Security is dynamically applied, with policies based on the role of the connecting entity.

-For example, a salesperson gets a different policy than an IoT device, which, in turn, is different for unmanaged devices, like phones and tablets.
-This setup is great for managing security of devices that are traditionally difficult to secure because of their age, vendor or function, such as medical devices.
+For example, a salesperson gets a different policy than an IoT device, which, in turn, is different for unmanaged devices like phones and tablets.
+This setup is great for managing the security of devices that are traditionally difficult to secure because of their age, vendor or function, such as medical devices.

 Additionally, remote browser isolation (RBI) provides web connectivity that protects the originating device from malware.
 Similarly, protections for IoT hardware help prevent hijacking of these devices.